cholde11/Pin-AI-IT-Support-Chatbot/README.md

 ## Team

-Developed collaboratively by a team of five students as part of the UW Tacoma IT Capstone program.
+Developed collaboratively by a team of five students as part of the UW Tacoma IT Senior Capstone project.